 Dental sealants are made of a plastic material placed on the chewing surfaces of permanent molars to protect them from tooth decay.
 Although brushing, flossing and fluoride rinses help remove food particles and plaque from the smooth surfaces of teeth, the depressions and grooves of the back teeth cannot be fully reached or protected.

-The doctors and the oral healthcare professionals at One Dental Care, located near you in Billerica, MA, want to educate their patients, current and new, on the procedure and the benefits of dental sealants.
+Our dentist in Billerica, MA at One Dental Care, want to educate their patients, current and new, on the procedure and the benefits of dental sealants in Billerica, MA.